Energinet-DataHub/opengeh-wholesale/docs/test-strategy.md

 Example: An Azure-functions HealthCheck would consist of checking its connection to a service bus and a SQL server database.

-### Metrics and Evaluation
+Metrics and Evaluation:

-None at the moment.
+- None at the moment.

 ## Performance Test

-### Definition
+Definition:

-Test that verifies that the system meets a business time (performance?) requirement.
+- Test that verifies that the system meets a business time (performance?) requirement.

-### Objective
+Objective:

 - Verify that the system meets the timely requirements defined by the business.

 - Verify that changes to the system don’t deteriorate the system’s performance

-### Methods and Implementation
+Methods and Implementation:

-There is as of, yet no chosen method, or implementations made.
+- There is as of, yet no chosen method, or implementations made.

-### Metrics and Evaluation
+Metrics and Evaluation:

-None at the moment.
+- None at the moment.